opi/DynDNS-with-HE.NET/README.md

 ---

 #DynDNS with HE.NET
 ##How to Make your own DynDNS for Free with HE.NET and CURL
+*If you want a Windows version <a href="https://github.com/bennettp123/dns.he.net-updater">PowerShell updater for dns.he.net </a>*

 ###1' Create an acount on <a href="https://dns.he.net">dns.he.net</a>